Benefits of an Embedded Integration Marketplace

 The best part is that every native integration which your customers activate adds a little bit more to your product stickiness.
 Customers recognize that it would be difficult to switch to a different product while retaining all the benefits they've grown accustomed to.
 For the customer, leaving a product with multiple integrations means removing not just a single application, but also a hub of their technology ecosystem and all the connected workflows it powers.

-This post is an excerpt from our guide, Integration Marketplace: What It Is and Why Your B2B SaaS Needs One.
+This post is an excerpt from our guide, Using an Integration Marketplace for Your B2B SaaS.